5 Tips and Tricks for Tracking Spells and Magic in Kid’s Tabletop Role-Playing Games

 3. Use simple, low stress mechanics

-First is to leave the spell as-is and, when kiddo asks to use it, I help explain each time what it can do.
+First is to leave the spell as-is and, when my kid asks to use it, I help explain each time what it can do.
 This is good in the sense that it doesn’t require modification to the game, and you have the opportunity to talk about strategy or explain different options pretty actively with your kid.
 The downside is that sometimes kids can get frustrated when it seems like there’s a lot of restrictions or a lot of rules to follow with more complicated spells.

 The second approach is to modify the spells to fit your kid’s level.
 If you followed part one and only have a few spells you’re tracking, this shouldn’t require too much effort, but it does involve essentially rewriting the spells to allow a lot of general interpretation so your child can remember it without reading.
 It can also be hard to reign in the limits for some of the effects, but… if you’re running kind of a loose story, it can actually lead to some more creativity on your kid’s part.